 Building strength is different than building endurance.
 Strength will assist in increasing your stability on uneven terrain.
 Two to three days of resistant training is adequate, and this can be done with weights or even bodyweight.
 As with any exercise, a warm-up of at least 10 minutes prior to, and a cool-down are important.
 Focus on upper body one day, then lower body the next resistance training session.
 It is best to do resistance work prior to endurance work to maximize the amount of energy your muscle will need for the training.

 Along with endurance and strength work, getting out and actually hiking with the shoes you intend to wear, and the weighted pack you will use is vital.
 Simulating as closely as possible what you will be doing will go a long way to having your mind ready for your daily activities.

 Remember, progression is once again an important factor.
-Avoid loading up your pack, putting on your brand new boots, and hiking 10 miles right out of the gate.
-You will end up with silver dollar sized blisters, crippled legs for days, and swearing off hiking forever.
+Avoid loading up your pack, put on your brand new boots, and hiking 10 miles right out of the gate.
+You will end up with silver dollar-sized blisters, crippled legs for days, and swearing off hiking forever.

 Rather progress slowly, starting with a day hike every other week and increase distance, elevation, and the weight of your pack slowly.

 Lastly, do not underestimate the importance of good nutrition leading up to your trek.
 All this new work you are putting your body under needs proper fuel.
 Balanced whole foods and a good hydration regiment will power your training for optimum results.

 Being physically fit is a must for trekking at high altitude especially to the far-flung regions of Nepal.
 However, being mentally fit is as crucial as being physically fit.
 It’s always a mind over the body when doing a difficult task and a strong mentality is required while doing the trek.
 The days will be harder as the elevation gains and you lose appetite so, therefore, being mentally fit helps you achieve your goal more than anything.
 However, you should know your limit and always consult with your trek leader for advice.